Creating a Culture of Academic Integrity

 Are you tired of being the “ethics police,” trying to catch cheaters and prevent dishonest conduct?
 This Magna Online Seminar shows how to flip the script and design learning interactions that foster academic honesty, creating learners who are less tempted to take shortcuts in the first place.

-Join us on November 8 for Creating a Culture of Academic Integrity, a Magna Online Seminar led by Thomas Tobin, PhD.
+Creating a Culture of Academic Integrity, a Magna Online Seminar led by Thomas Tobin, PhD.
 Discover concrete practices you can use right away to communicate expectations clearly for student ethical conduct, which are much more effective than spending time trying to catch cheaters after the fact.
 Moving from “I caught you” to “I taught you” involves more than just sending student work to a database, but it’s worth the effort to understand originality in terms of the expectations of the various disciplines across campus.

 Upon completion of this seminar, you’ll be able to: